kerseyi/a11yref/docs/Components/menus/accordions.md

 </div>
 {% endhighlight %}

 Pretty cool, right?
 Thought so.
 It's not totally accessible out of the box, so we'll have to modify it a bit to make it a11y friendly.
-Luckily, the '<details>' element supports the 'toggle' event, so we can hook into that.
+Luckily, the '''<details>''' element supports the 'toggle' event, so we can hook into that.

 <div class="code-example">